yasharthrai/DaraScience-ML/README.md

 # CarPricePredictor

-## Description
+**Description**
-Developed a machine learning model for predicting car prices.
+Developed a machine learning model using regression algorithms to predict car prices based on various features such as model, brand, year, and mileage.

-## Date Uploaded
-2 weeks ago

-## Files
-Check the uploaded files for source code, datasets, and any additional resources.
+**Files**
+- `car_price_prediction.ipynb`: Jupyter Notebook containing the code.
+- `dataset.csv`: Dataset used for training and testing.

 ---

 # Economic Data Analysis Project

-## Description
+**Description**
-Conducted an analysis of economic data.
+Conducted a comprehensive analysis of economic data, exploring various indicators and trends to gain insights into economic patterns.

-## Date Uploaded
-2 weeks ago

-## Files
-Explore the uploaded files for source code, datasets, and supplementary materials.
+**Files**
+- `economic_data_analysis.ipynb`: Jupyter Notebook with the code.
+- `economic_data.csv`: Dataset used for analysis.

 ---

 # K_MeansClustering

-## Description
+**Description**
-Implemented K-Means clustering algorithm for data analysis.
+Implemented the K-Means clustering algorithm to group data points based on similarity, providing a structured approach to data analysis.

-## Date Uploaded
-2 weeks ago

-## Files
-Refer to the uploaded files for the code, datasets, and any relevant documentation.
+**Files**
+- `k_means_clustering.ipynb`: Jupyter Notebook with the code.
+- `data.csv`: Dataset used for clustering.

 ---

-# MapUp-Data-Assesment
+# MapUp-Data-Assessment

-## Description
+**Description**
-Project related to MapUp data assessment.
+Project related to MapUp data assessment, involving the exploration and analysis of geographical data.

-## Date Uploaded
-2 weeks ago

-## Files
-Check the uploaded files for source code, datasets, and any additional resources.
+**Files**
+- `mapup_data_assessment.ipynb`: Jupyter Notebook with the code.
+- `geographical_data.csv`: Dataset used for assessment.

 ---

 # Matches_Project

-## Description
-Project related to matches; explore the uploaded files for more details.

-## Date Uploaded
-2 weeks ago

-## Files
-Refer to the uploaded files for the source code, datasets, and any supporting materials.
+**Description**
+Developed a project related to analyzing and exploring data related to matches, providing insights and patterns.

+**Files**
+- `matches_project.ipynb`: Jupyter Notebook with the code.
+- `matches_data.csv`: Dataset used for analysis.

 ---

-# NBA_Stats_scraping_analysis
+# NBA_Stats_Scraping_Analysis

-## Description
+**Description**
-Conducted scraping and analysis of NBA statistics.
+Conducted web scraping to collect NBA statistics, followed by analysis and visualization

-## Date Uploaded
-2 weeks ago

-## Files
-Check the uploaded files for source code, datasets, and any additional resources.

----

-# SmsSpamClassifier

-## Description
-Developed a spam classifier for SMS using NLP and ML.

-## Date Uploaded
-1 minute ago

-## Files
-Explore the uploaded files for source code, datasets, and any supplementary materials.

----

-# Stock_Pred with ML

-## Description
-Applied machine learning for stock price prediction.

-## Date Uploaded
-2 weeks ago

-## Files
-Refer to the uploaded files for source code, datasets, and any relevant documentation.

----

-# Weather Prediction with ML

-## Description
-Utilized machine learning for weather prediction.

-## Date Uploaded
-2 weeks ago

-## Files
-Check the uploaded files for source code, datasets, and any additional resources.

----

-# football_matches_pred_ML

-## Description
-Project related to predicting football matches using machine learning.

-## Date Uploaded
-2 weeks ago

-## Files
-Refer to the uploaded files for the source code, datasets, and any supporting materials.